 Rhinoceros beetle pest population occurs round the year but maximum during the June – Sep.
-Adult is a stout beetle measuring 30-40 mm in length.
-On the face the beetle has a pointed horn and hence the name rhinoceros beetle.
+The adult is a stout beetle measuring 30-40 mm in length.
+On the face, the beetle has a pointed horn and hence the name rhinoceros beetle.

 Symptoms of damage:

 - The beetle injures the trees by boring into the unopened fronds, central shoot and spathes.
 The boring beetle chews the internal tissues and throws out the fibrous part which is indicative of the presence of the beetle in the crowns.

 - As they bore into the crown, they cut through the developing leaves.
 When the leaves grow out and unfold, the damage appears as V-shaped cuts in the fronds and holes through the midrib.